jfortin42/fdf/README.md

 </tbody>
 </table>
 ## Contact & contribute
-If you want to contact me, or fix/improve fdf, just send me a mail at **jfortin@student.42.fr**
+If you want to contact me, or fix/improve fdf, feel free to send me an e-mail at **jfortin@student.42.fr**